HomseyFT/Quin-Lang/SYNTAX.md

 - **Comments**: `// to end of line`.
 There are no block comments.
 - **Identifiers**: start with a letter or `_`, then letters, digits, or `_`.
-- **Keywords**: `fn let return if else while for break continue true false null int str void ptr heapptr print println vm_asm include`.
+- **Keywords**: `fn let return if else while for break continue true false null int str void ptr heapptr print println vm_asm include struct`.
 These cannot be used as identifiers.
 - **Integer literals**: decimal (`123`) or hexadecimal (`0xFF`, `0XFF`).
 A literal must fit in 16 bits (`0..65535`); larger values are a lex error.
 There are no negative literals — `-1` is the unary `-` operator applied to `1`.
 - **String literals**: `"..."`, delimited by double quotes, may span lines.
 There are **no escape sequences**: `\n` inside a string literal is a backslash followed by `n`.
 - **Whitespace** is insignificant.